HENRY-JERRY/mit-805-2020-yelp-project/README.md

 # Use cases
 - Results of this project can be used to promote and improve customer reviews.
 - This work can also be used improve the quality of goods and services.
-- The negative and positive words found in the reviews can inform businesses about which aspect of the their business need.
+- The negative and positive words found in the reviews can inform businesses about which aspect of the their business need to improve.

 # Reports
 Comprehensive reports about this project are available at: